Andreas Acavalos

 Tom Burroughes

-Tom Burroughes is Editor of WealthBriefing, a web-based news service and information resource for the world’s wealth management industry.
+Tom Burroughes is Group Editor of ClearView Financial Media, publisher of websites including WealthBriefing, a web-based news service and information resource for the world’s wealth management industry.
 As well as writing for the publication, he has also appeared on BBC Television as a commenter on wealth management, tax and economic affairs.
 Prior to joining the publication in early 2008, Tom was wealth management editor of The Business, the UK magazine.
 Between 2000 and the start of 2007, he was a reporter in various beats for Reuters, the international news agency, and from the mid-1990s to 2000, worked at Market News, a US financial newswire.

-In addition to his professional writing, Tom Burroughes has also written pamphlets for the Libertarian Alliance (UK), of which he has been a member and financial supporter since the mid-1980s, and has also spoken at seminars hosted by organisations such as the Adam Smith Institute.
+In addition to his professional writing, Tom Burroughes has also written pamphlets for the Libertarian Alliance (UK), of which he was a member and financial supporter between the mid-1980s and early 2011, and has also spoken at seminars hosted by organisations such as the Adam Smith Institute.
 He is also a regular commenter for the libertarian group weblog www.samizdata.net, writing under the penname Johnathan Pearce.
 He lives in central London with his wife, Noreen.

 Antoine Clarke